Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 The Badminton legend Nandu Natekar is a former Indian badminton national champion.

-He was born on 12 May 1933 in Sangli and completed his education at Ramnarain Ruia Autonomous College.
+He was born on 12 May 1933 in Sangli and completed his education at Ramnarain Ruia Autonomous College in Mumbai.

-Mr. Natekar has made his victory in over 100 national and international titles for India in his championship career of 15 glamorous years.
+He won over 100 national and international titles for India in his championship career of 15 years.

-Apart from sports, he is a director of the Natekar Sports and Fitness center.
-His career is full of achievements, among which is an Arjun award.
+Apart from sports, he is a director of the Natekar Sports and Fitness center and is enjoying his retired life.

 9. Parupalli Kashyap

-For this remarkable achievement, The Government of India awarded Kashyap the prestigious Arjuna Award in 2012.
+For this remarkable achievement, he was awarded the Arjuna Award in 2012, which is the highest honor for Indian athletes.

 He was also an iconic player in the Indian Badminton League representing Banga Beats in 2013.